garnix-io/garn/docs/usecase.md

 Detected a typescript frontend project in ./frontend
 ```

-This would autodetect a starting point for a `garner.ts`:
+This would autodetect a starting point for a `garn.ts`:

 ```ts
 import {